 The building is designed by the famous Greek architect Ioannis Despotopoulos (1903-1992) who holds a prominent position within the modernist architectural movement of the 1930s and the Bauhaus movement in which he actively participated.
 His work for the Athens Conservatoire is the only completed part of an ambitious large-scale cultural complex commissioned in 1959 by the then government for Athens, for which he earned the top architectural prize of its time.

-Today, thanks to generous private and pubic funding, the building is undergoing a process of gradual transformation and renovation and is well sought after by leading arts organizations.
+During the last few years, thanks to generous private and public funding, the building is undergoing a process of gradual transformation and renovation and is well sought after by leading arts organizations.
 To name but a few highlights:

-The NEON cultural organization undertook financially the renovation of a major space within the building, transforming it into an art exhibition space which hosted two innovative and very successful projects: The first was Ideas City, a platform that brought together leading artists, activists and thinkers aiming to explore the challenges facing urban centres today.
-The second, was the Flying over the Abyss art exhibition in which works by leading contemporary artists traced the enlightenment of a human life’s pathway, from the time of birth ‘till death.
+The NEON cultural organization undertook financially the renovation of a major space within the building, transforming it into an art exhibition space which hosted two innovative and very successful projects: Ideas City and Flying over the Abyss art exhibition.

 Another significant milestone was the complete modernization and renovation of a chamber orchestra concert hall, called “Aris Garoufalis“, able to host smaller cultural events and gatherings and has already gained significant traction among event organizers, hosting international personalities like, for example, Alexandre Desplat.